vdhamer/Photo-Club-Hub/.github/README.md

     - `club` is the same as one object/record in the OrganizationList.
 It indicates the club that the `Level 2` list describes.
         - the `town` and `fullName` fields are required.
         - `town` and `fullName` must exactly match the corresponding fields in the OrganizationList.json file.
     - `members` is a container for one or more member records.
-Technically these correspond to the `MemberPortfolio` class in the database.
+Technically these correspond to the `MemberPortfolio` class in the database.</p>
 - **Optional** fields
     - `club`
         - a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding OrganizationList fields if needed.</p>